craigmac/neo/README.md

 neo is a Neovim-branded colorscheme.

-# Show me!
+# Examples

-Below screens are temporary while I torture test and run through and adapt the colorscheme tests tooling at [vim/colorschemes](https://github.com/vim/colorschemes).
+The below screens are temporary while I torture test and run through and adapt the colorscheme tests tooling at [vim/colorschemes](https://github.com/vim/colorschemes).

 ## Code and configuration sample